Ighalo, Man Utd agree on loan terms – The Sun Nigeria

 Monica Iheakam

-Nigerian International Odion Ighalo will remain at Old Trafford till January 2021 so says his agent Atta Aneke.
+Nigerian International, Odion Ighalo will remain at Old Trafford till January 2021, said his agent, Atta Aneke.

-Aneke confirmed to Norwegian news outlet Nettavisen that United are set to keep Ighalo on a loan from Shanghai Shenhua till the end of January 2021.
+Aneke confirmed to Norwegian news outlet, Nettavisen that United was set to keep Ighalo on loan from Shanghai Shenhua till the end of January 2021.

-’The agreement will mean that Ighalo will remain with them until January 2021.’
+“The agreement will mean that Ighalo will remain with the club until January 2021.”

-Ighalo has been training with his United teammates at Carrington his week, and the club have been hopeful that a new agreement could be reached with Shanghai Shenhua for the 30-year-old to remain at Old Trafford until the end of the delayed season.
+Ighalo had been training with his United teammates at Carrington last week, and the club had been hopeful that a new agreement could be reached with Shanghai Shenhua for the 30-year-old to remain at Old Trafford until the end of the delayed season.

 The Chinese club had initially demanded £20 million from United for Ighalo to be signed permanently.

-But United were unwilling to meet that asking price for a player who turns 31 in June.
+But United was unwilling to meet that asking price for a player, who turns 31 in June.

-Instead, United are now set to keep Ighalo on a temporary deal, which means he will miss the majority of the new Chinese Super League season which is due to start in June.
+Instead, United was now set to keep Ighalo on a temporary deal, which meant he will miss the majority of the new Chinese Super League season, which is due to start in June.

-Solskjaer has been impressed with Ighalo’s impact and attitude since his arrival in the January transfer window, with the 30-year-old scoring four goals in eight appearances.
+Solskjaer had been impressed with Ighalo’s impact and attitude since his arrival in the January transfer window, with the 30-year-old scoring four goals in eight appearances.

-Speaking earlier this week, Solskjaer said he was hoping that Ighalo would remain at United.

-‘The loan deal went until the end of May now, so obviously, he’s supposed to be going back,’ said the United manager.

 Leave a Reply